echan23/335finalProject/README.md

-Who Submitted the Project in the Submit Server - Name and directory ID of the group member that uploaded the application to the submit server. - Christopher Nam, cnam2653
+Who Submitted the Project in the Submit Server - Benjamin Li (bli1003)

 Group Members - Edward Chan (echan23), Christopher Nam (cnam2653), Benjamin Li (bli1003)

 App Description - This app lets you search for foods at the UMD dining halls and view the nutrition facts.
 You can build a "meal" of different items to calculate nutrition totals for different combinations of foods.
+The api scrapes from the UMD dining services website regularly but will not work once school closes and the dining hall shuts down.
+The youtube video will demo the app in case it stops working during the grading period.

 YouTube Video Demo Link - https://youtu.be/7jv97uZhMDk